This tutorial requires the version 1.0 Beta 11 (or newer) of C#/XAML for HTML5

 If you have a Silverlight application, chances are that you are looking for a way to migrate it to other technologies.
-In fact, Chrome, Edge, and mobile browsers do not support it, and FireFox has announcement that it will soon stop supporting it.
+In fact, Chrome, Edge, and mobile browsers have stopped supporting it long ago, and FireFox has also stopped supporting it in March 2017.

 If your app targets only Windows-based devices, and if deployment is not an issue for you, you may consider migrating your application to WPF or UWP.
 However, if you want your app to run in the browser, or if you want to reach more platforms, you will likely find C#/XAML for HTML5 a compelling choice.